Ghost In The Shell

 In January 2017, Paramount inked a one billion dollar slate financing agreement with Chinese companies Huahua Media and Shanghai Film Group and Ghost In The Shell would be one of the many movies covered under the arrangement.
 Less than one month before Ghost In The Shell was set to open, very little money was allocated to Paramount from the two Chinese giants and the deal is currently in peril.
 At this time it is unknown if Paramount will see any of the slate money to reduce their exposure on Ghost In The Shell.
 This article will be updated after Paramount, Huahua and Shanghai sort out their wheelings and dealings.

 Less than two weeks before the film was set to open, Chinese movie ticket company Weying Technology took a minority investment in the picture and in return would see 10% of the global gross.

 Reviews were mixed and as the picture was going into its opening weekend, tracking was pointing to a soft mid $20 million bow.
 Ghost In The Shell opened against DreamWorks Animation’s The Boss Baby and it came in below expectations with $18,676,033.
 More troubling was the 12.8% decline in attendance from Friday night to Saturday, which did not bode well for its longevity in theaters.
 The film sank 60.9% the following weekend to $7,306,413 and lost 66.3% of the movie going public in its third frame to $2,463,906.
-More after the domestic run ends…
+The domestic run closed with $40,563,557.

 For its international run, Ghost In The Shell opened day and date in 52 markets and pulled in $40.1 million.
 In its second overseas frame, the film was released in China to $21.4 million and the weekend haul was $41.3 million.
 For its third session, Ghost In The Shell was crushed by The Fate Of The Furious, which took most of the global marketplace to itself and it pulled in just $8.3 million.